Main Street U.S.A. at Disney World

 The Crystal Palace

-The Crystal Palace is right off Main Street U.S.A., only a few steps away from Casey’s Corner.
-Fans of Winnie the Pooh and Friends will want to make a reservation here for breakfast, lunch, or dinner.
+The Crystal Palace sits off Main Street U.S.A., only a few steps from Casey’s Corner.
+This restaurant is a character dining experience that serves breakfast, lunch, and dinner.

-Characters are typically Winnie the Pooh, Tigger, Eeyore, and Piglet.
+Characters at this meal are Winnie the Pooh, Tigger, Eeyore, and Piglet.
 This meal comes in the form of a buffet.
+We have a recent breakfast review at this location if you want to learn more.

 Main Street Bakery